Modular aircraft: Twentieth century

 The concept was explored amid the Second World War as various nations endeavoured to improve their logistical situations through air power.
-In Nazi Germany, the Fieseler Fi 333 was an prototype transport aircraft developed amid the conflict that was supported by the Luftwaffe.
+In Nazi Germany, the Fieseler Fi 333 was a prototype transport aircraft developed amid the conflict that was supported by the Luftwaffe.
 As intended, the aircraft was to carry detachable pods of varying sizes for transporting cargo; it was believed that this arrangement was capable of allowing rapid turnaround times on the ground.

 In November 1950, the Fairchild XC-120 Packplane, an experimental military transport developed for the United States Air Force, performed its maiden flight.
 Described as a futuristic "pod plane", it was a development of the conventional C-119 Flying Boxcar, although the aircraft underwent evaluation flights including of its logistical capabilities, the project was ultimately canceled without any further production or direct follow-on effort.

 During the 1960s, the Sikorsky CH-54 Tarhe, a heavy-lift helicopter crane, could also be outfitted with exchangeable cargo pods; it was adopted in limited numbers by the United States Army and deployed during the Vietnam War for logistics purposes.
 NASA also made some use of the type.
 The CH-54 Tarhe would serve as the basis for the Sikorsky S-64 Skycrane.

 Around the same period, work begun on the Kamov Ka-26, a Soviet helicopter furnished with an interchangeable modular pod.
 It was designed to carry a passenger module capable of seating up to 7 passengers when fitted, or two stretcher-bound patients and two seated patients with a medical attendant; in a cargo capacity, up to 900 kg of physical goods or liquid chemicals could be conveyed.
 The platform was capable of crop dusting with the appropriate module installed, and could also carry underslung payloads.
 The Ka-26 was succeeded by multiple derivatives, including the Ka-126 and Ka-226, although these rotorcraft were relatively conventional and did not pursue a modular philosophy.